aquaticFeline/Sikorsky-Module-4/README.md

 I'm going to work on this this weekend!

 My plan: i'm going to try to get two joysticks working at once and then add in the thrust after.
+I'll also upload the code I used on the arduino on my computer but to get the basic code the unojoy download has the bases of the code I used